MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 We will use the **Buffer** tool to identify the area within which the train station of Eindhoven is always at a maximum of one kilometer.
 That is, we will create a buffer around the point that represents the station and the buffer will have a fixed distance of 1000 meters.

 As you may know from creating buffers in QGIS, you are able to specify a variety of things when using this tool.
-That is, in addition to the distance of the buffer, we can specify things like the amount of segments it will consists of or whether the result will be dissolved into a single feature.
+That is, in addition to the distance of the buffer, we can specify things like the number of segments it will consist of or whether the result will be dissolved into a single feature.
 (If you do not know exactly what this means, do not worry, it is not important to this exercise!)

 When we use the buffer tool in our console, we have to provide two parameters.
 The first one specifies which processing tool we want to use (the buffer tool).
 The second parameter actually takes a dictionary as input.

 As described `here <https://anitagraser.com/pyqgis-101-introduction-to-qgis-python-programming-for-non-programmers/pyqgis-101-running-processing-tools/>`__
 : “The dictionary has multiple items and each item consists of a key (e.g. ‘INPUT’) and a value (e.g. the uri variable).
 Therefore, items are often referred to as key-value pairs.”

-Basically, the dictionary contains all setting that we would want to specify for the execution of the tool.
+Basically, the dictionary contains all settings that we would want to specify for the execution of the tool.
 We will not go into detail about every setting, but only focus on the “INPUT” and “DISTANCE” keys.
 The value of the “INPUT” key should be the layer that the buffers should be based on.
 In our case, this concerns the Trainstation layer.
 Recall that we stored this layer in the variable “Trainstation”.
-Further, the “DISTANCE” key should have be paired to the value representing the fixed distance, 1000 meters.
+Further, the “DISTANCE” key should have been paired to the value representing the fixed distance, 1000 meters.

 The dictionary that we can use to specify these settings could look like this.